cansik/open-azure-kinect/README.md

 The following functions are currently supported:

 - Reading colour, infrared and depth stream from mkv
-- Reading calibration data from mkv
+- Reading and parsing calibration data from mkv

 ## Installation